boxpositron/with-context-mcp/plugin/README.md

 **Notes not found?**

-- Verify `OBSIDIAN_VAULT_PATH` points to your vault directory
+- Check `OBSIDIAN_VAULT` matches your vault name exactly (not a path)
-- Check `OBSIDIAN_VAULT` matches your vault name exactly
+- Verify the Obsidian Local REST API is running
 - Use `list_notes()` to see what files are available

 ## License